krishaamer/green-filter-research/research/literature/design.md

 -   Digitalisation Anon. (n.d.k) Digital Receipts to be able to track your carbon footprint

--   Ivanova et al. (2020) “establish consumption options with a high mitigation potential measured in tons of CO2 equivalent per capita per year.”
+-   Ivanova et al. (2020) “establish consumption options with a high mitigation potential measured in tonnes of CO<sub>2</sub> equivalent per capita per year.”

 -   55% of emissions come from energy production.